dmateusp/icy-polar-opposites/README.md

 * install dependencies `npm install`
 * run the server `npm run dev`
 * The server is running on port 8000

+### Adding data

+To add data we first explore the original data under `/exploration` using `Jupyter`.
+Then the data is processed, turned to JSON which is then added to the DB using: `mongoimport`

+Then the API needs to be extended!

+(Example: `mongoimport --db icy-poles -c ice --file IRMCR2_south.json --jsonArray`)

 ## Our sources for data (provided by NASA)